ykskb/dax86/README.md

 What:

 - Runs vanilla xv6 (memfs) image from boot.
-- Representation of logic > performance
+- Representation of logic is prioritized over the performance.
+Codes have bunch of comments covering the instructions and the hardware mechanism as well.
 - Each instruction is manually implemented and executed sequentially without binary translation or OoOE.

 Done: